 This Wilton Park conference will focus on how to end the sexual exploitation and abuse of girls and young women by authority figures during their education and early work experience journeys.
 It will gather diverse participants to progress this needed international conversation and foster a network of engaged organisations to cooperate for change.

 In 2019, Wilton Park held a conference (WP1696) to discuss violence against youth in higher education.
 This has had an impact, resulting in a draft safeguarding code of practice, implementation of new safeguarding measures across the UK Foreign, Commonwealth and Development Office (FCDO)’s programming, and multilateral-level commitments.
 However, this has not always resulted in change in practice, and safeguarding policies and related laws are still not widely enforced.

-However, these international commitments have not always resulted in change in practice.
-Safeguarding policies and laws against sexual violence are not universally or even widely enforced.
-This conference will explore how to challenge and transform these social norms to prevent violence and exploitation from taking place, increase the enforcement of these safeguarding policies and create safer learning environments.
+This conference will explore how to change social norms to increase the enforcement of these policies.
 It will also address systemic causes and at-scale solutions around education financing and funding, exploring how funders of education and training can use their power to give recommendations more teeth as well as identifying new approaches to provide effective safeguards.
-To this end, participants will review a draft of a new report co-authored by Girls First Finance and the FCDO’s Work and Opportunities for Women Programme on the extent, impact and causes of sex for education fees, grades and first jobs.

 The conference will also contribute to a new global campaign — Rights, Freedom, Potential — launched by the FCDO under its 2023 International Women and Girls Strategy to drive conversation and action on women’s and girls’ rights.